ericpruitt/emus/core/README.md

 Official, upstream patches for a given application will be stored in a folder named `$PROGRAM_FOLDER-patches`.
 Other customizations are stored in "patches/" with names like `$PROGRAM_FOLDER-$DESCRIPTION`.
-Patches intended to be applied against source trees may have a revision indicator after `$PROGRAM_FOLDER`.
+Patches intended to be applied against revision-controlled source trees may have a revision indicator after `$PROGRAM_FOLDER`.

 ### PGP / GPG Keys ###

-Public keys intended for use with [GPG][gpg] for cryptographic signature verification are stored in "public-keys/".
+Public keys used by [GPG][gpg] for cryptographic signature verification are stored in "public-keys/".
 The GPG home directory used to store the keys in their imported form is "gnupghome/" which will be created by the Makefile.

 Below is a list of the keys and where they were obtained.
 Each entry will typically have two sub-items: the first is the indirect location of a key (i.e.